gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 and electronic communications, made at any time or place, that are addressed to:

-o the IETF plenary session,
+* the IETF plenary session,
-o any IETF working group or portion thereof, o any Birds of a Feather (BOF) session, o the IESG, or any member thereof on behalf of the IESG, o the IAB, or any member thereof on behalf of the IAB, o any IETF mailing list, including the IETF list itself, any working group or design team list, or any other list functioning under IETF auspices, o the RFC Editor or the Internet-Drafts function (except for RFC Editor Contributions, as described in Section 4 below).
+* any IETF working group or portion thereof,
+* any Birds of a Feather (BOF) session,
+* the IESG, or any member thereof on behalf of the IESG,
+* the IAB, or any member thereof on behalf of the IAB,
+* any IETF mailing list, including the IETF list itself, any working group or design team list, or any other list functioning under IETF auspices,
+* the RFC Editor or the Internet-Drafts function (except for RFC Editor Contributions, as described in Section 4 below).

 Statements made outside of an IETF session, mailing list, or other